aadswebdesign/aads_crypto_info/README.md

 <br/>Here I will focus just on the html, javascript and css that is used.

 **html,**
-<br/>It is simple and responsive layout that is feeded with js templates.
+<br/>It is a simple and responsive layout that is feeded with js templates.

 **css,**
 <br/>This is vanilla css with not any frameworks involved.
-It has a modular approach (a styles folder with an index.css that imports from a modules subfolder.)

 **javascript,**
 <br/>This is vanile js with not any framework involved.
-It has a modular approach (a scripts folder with an index.js that imports from different subfolders.)

 **structure**
 <br/>index.html